roman-milk/roman-milk.github.io/brandi-and-kelly.md

+===

- ****** Brandi and Kelly Ch.
-09 ****** byStoryTeller07© "No I gave her as present to Judy.
+"No I gave her as present to Judy.
 I'm sure she looks after her well, you know Judy, she's nice, spoils her little pets something rotten," Nelly smiled.
 The girl had been a right pain in the ass and when eventually giving up on her training, Nelly placed the slave in a whore house.
 She would bet on Janet checking up with Judy so she would have to phone to agree a cover story.
 Judy owed her a favour anyway.

  "Have you thought about a mod making it into a slave suck?"
 Nelly asked, as a way of changing the subject.